fperez/fernandoperez.org/code/indefero_dreamhost.md

 By default, InDefero does *not* create empty repositories on the server, nor is there an option to do so.
-The recommended workflow is simply to create the project on the server, then make a local repository and push to the InDefero host (the \'Source\' tab for each project has nice copy/paste instructions for this).
+The recommended workflow is simply to create the project on the server, then make a local repository and push to the InDefero host (the 'Source' tab for each project has nice copy/paste instructions for this).
 ::::

 ## New users

-InDefero is meant as a public forge, but in my case I don\'t actually need outsiders to create new accounts, and in fact I don\'t want the functionality.
+InDefero is meant as a public forge, but in my case I don't actually need outsiders to create new accounts, and in fact I don't want the functionality.
 I will create new accounts manually only for collaborators I am going to work with, and this is easily done by running again the bootstrap script with different user information.